shassen14/MEEN689Project/gps2meters.md

 1 degree of longitude = 111412.84cos(phi) - 93.5cos(3phi) + 0.118cos(5phi) meters

 This means that 1 degree of latitude is about 110862.9887 meters, and 1 degree of longitude is about 95877.9400 meters.
 I kept the extra digits so we don't round our intermediate calculations too much.

+We can convert our latitude and longitude from decimal degrees to degrees, minutes, and seconds using the "degrees2dms()" function in matlab.
+Using the function shows that our latitude is 30 degrees, 37 minutes, and 22.595 seconds, while our longitude is -96 degrees, 20 minutes, and 41.298 seconds.